-The first question is about how change happens in organisations and communities.
+The first question is about how change happens in organisations and communities, particularly through the arts.

 I’m not interested in any old change, but change which makes life chances and everyday life better for the people that policy and social institutions generally do badly by and for.
 That means that my research might focus on groups of people who are having a hard time in times of austerity, or on practices that are affirming and offer horizons of hope and possibility.
 At present I am doing action research with colleagues to generate new curriculum and working with community theatre practitioners to create spaces for community narratives and knowledges.
 This also means that sometimes I do deconstructive policy analyses.
 Recently this has also extended to thinking about change via social media.

 The second question is how we can ‘see’ and understand what happens when people are engaged in (broadly defined) learning experiences.
 How are they changed?
 What do we look for to understand what is happening?